 Ready to cloze the gap?

-At its very worst, a cloze activity is a humdrum gap-fill worksheet, sometimes used as a filler when the teacher is out of ideas.
+At its very worst, a cloze activity is a humdrum gap-fill worksheet, sometimes used as a filler when the teacher is out of ideas for ESL activities.
 A poorly planned cloze can indeed be a waste of a learner’s time.

 That’s why gaps should always be selected with a specific learning aim in mind.